oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ## Run Oppia locally

-To run the Oppia application locally, run `python -m scripts.start --no-browser` in the Ubuntu environment.
+To run the Oppia application locally, run `python -m scripts.start --no_browser` in the Ubuntu environment.
 Then you can access Oppia at http://localhost:8181.

 ## Miscellaneous